How to Find the Best Companies to Invest In

 Apple (ticker: AAPL) and Alphabet (ticker: GOOG) are good examples in today’s market.

-They are two very large companies which have rewarded investors with steady share increases over the years, although AAPL has recently run into some headwinds.
+They are two very large companies which have rewarded investors with steady share increases over the years.

 Growth stocks typically pay small or no dividends, so you’re counting on share price increases and not regular income when you buy them.